-We are thrilled to have Love It Or List It Vancouver television personality Todd Talbot and his incredible wife, actor Rebecca Talbot as co-hosts for SHINE Fashion Tea.
+For the 3rd year in a row, we are thrilled to have Love It Or List It Vancouver television personality Todd Talbot and his incredible wife, actor/singer Rebecca Talbot as co-hosts for the 2020 SHINE Fashion Tea.
 And here are just three reasons why we love them…

 Todd talks television & theatre:

 Over the past few years I have hosted Love It or List It Vancouver for the W Network in Canada and Love It or List It, Too on HGTV US.
 It’s been an incredible ride and has opened the doors to so many other opportunities I didn’t realize I loved doing.
 With my theatrical background and years in front of a live audience, the opportunity to be ‘unscripted’ has been a blast.
 While we continue to shoot Love it or List it, I try to work in many other creative projects including voicing Who Lives Here for W Network, guest judging Game of Homes season 1 & 2, guest hosting morning shows, Master of Ceremonies for events across the country, as well as the odd gig where there is a script and sometimes even a Broadway melody!